-*Some of these links are affiliate which means if you sign up through my link I get a small commission which helps me out a lot
+*Some of these links are affiliate which means if you sign up to a website using my link I get a very small commission but it does help me out a lot!

 Equal Pay Day was on Tuesday 31st March 2020, which is a day dedicated to raising awareness of the gender pay gap between men and women.
 However, did you also know that there is a pension pay gap?
 And I’m not talking pennies either, it’s an enormous gap.

 According to research conducted by my own pension provider, PensionBee, men aged 50 plus have 51% more in their pension pots than women of the same age.
 For those under 30 years old, there is a 23% pension gap, with the average male having £4,129, whereas women only have £3,192 in their pots.